Thursday, November 21, 2024

 Performance: 2D & 3D CAD engineering

 This is a laptop that’s ideal for 2D engineers.
-It’s got the right CPU & RAM with all the cool features mentioned and doesn’t waste power on a dedicated graphics (which would make the laptop just as expensive on a MacBook).
+It has the right CPU and RAM with all the cool features mentioned above and doesn’t waste power on a dedicated graphics card (which would make the laptop as expensive as a MacBook).

 However…

-3D engineers will ALSO have to deal with the lag when using viewport for those few 3D CAD design projects with Solidworks/ANSYS/Catia.
+3D engineers will have to deal with some lag when using the viewport for those occasional 3D CAD design projects in SolidWorks, ANSYS, or Catia.

-Nonetheless, if I was a 3D engineer, I wouldn’t think twice about it.
-If I know 3D CAD modeling isn’t something I’m going to focus on (but rather research) OR i’m just going to rely on AutoCAD (which isn’t as GPU demanding) for my senior project, then I’ll get eithe this laptop or a cheaper portable laptop even if it has less CPU power.
+Nonetheless, if I were a 3D engineer, I wouldn’t think twice about it.
+If I know 3D CAD modeling isn’t going to be my primary focus (but rather research), OR if I plan to rely on AutoCAD (which isn’t as GPU-demanding) for my senior project, then I’d go for this laptop—or even a cheaper, portable laptop, even if it has less CPU power.

-Note however that unlike other budget machines that are portable, this laptop has a very very long battery and has a numpad on the trackpad.
-Since 13” or even 15” laptops (the portable ones) cannot fit in a numpad because they don’t have space, it is a very very good feature especially for number crunching on reports/sheets/tables which are read (for example by Python) to make graphs.
+Note: Unlike other budget portable machines, this laptop has a very, very long battery life and includes a numpad integrated into the trackpad.
+Since 13” or even 15” portable laptops usually don’t have space for a dedicated numpad, this is a very, very useful feature—especially for number crunching on reports, sheets, and tables.
+These can be read (e.g., by Python) to create graphs.

-If this is still too expensive, go for the older models.
-The only REAL difference between the older and newer models is the CPU, they have almost the same thinnness, weight and battery
+If this is still too expensive, consider the older models.
+The only REAL difference between the older and newer models is the CPU.
+They have nearly the same thinness, weight, and battery life.

 ASUS ZenBook 14 14X